 Aggregating job postings from the web is difficult as its time consuming to manually extract data from websites.
 Web scraping is the best source for job data feeds if you are looking for jobs in a city or within a specific salary range.

 This tutorial is about extracting details of jobs listings based on a particular job name and location.
 You can scrape the estimated salary, job ratings, or go a bit further and scrape the jobs based on the number of miles from a particular city.
-With web scraping, can find job listings over a certain time period and identify when job postings are listed and removed to make an analysis on jobs that are trending.
+With scraping Glassdoor jobs, you can find job listings over a certain time period, and identify when job postings are listed and removed to make an analysis on jobs that are trending.

 In this tutorial, we will scrape Glassdoor.com, one of the fastest growing job recruiting sites.
 The scraper will extract the data fields for a particular job name in a location given.

-Here are the list of fields that we will be extracting:
+Here is the list of fields that we will be extracting: